efwxx/GDOpenList/readme.md

 ---
 # DISCLAIMER:
 This is currently being rewritten!
 The old code is still available [here](https://github.com/electroflameofficial/gdshittylist/tree/archive), but will be deprecated once the new code is fully functional.
-There isnt much going on here at the moment but the list team will actively be adding new records and levels, so keep an eye out on the [website](https://gdshittylist.asemnada991.repl.co/).
 ---
 # FAQ
 ---